-In cases of serious non-compliance, the College will request that the parents/guardians attend a meeting with the Head of School and other relevant school personnel to discuss any issues and to develop and implement an attendance improvement plan.
+In cases of serious non-compliance, the College will request that the parents/guardians attend a meeting with the Head of Senior School or the Head of Junior School and other relevant school personnel to discuss any issues and to develop and implement an attendance improvement plan.

 Where absences are recurrent the College will investigate the student’s absences having regard to factors such as the day of the week, the class, subject or year level and particular social group that may affect their attendance.

-Parents/guardians will be contacted and invited to meet with the Head of School and other relevant staff to discuss issues which may be related to truancy.
+Parents/guardians will be contacted and invited to meet with the Head of Senior School or the Head of Junior School and other relevant staff to discuss issues which may be related to truancy.
 Where appropriate, the College will work with the parents/guardians and the student to develop an Attendance Improvement Plan.